toliaqat/xenon-wiki/leaderElectionAndReplicationDesignPage.md

  * [Glossary](Glossary)
  * [Programming model](dcp-Programming-Model)

-Please refer to the [design page](dcp-Design) for larger context and DCP motivation.
+Please refer to the [design page](dcp-Design) for larger context and Xenon motivation.

 ## Service Options

-DCP offers different guarantees to  a service instance, depending on the service options  declared in the  service class.
+Xenon offers different guarantees to  a service instance, depending on the service options  declared in the  service class.
 Please  see programming model for details.
 This page relates to the following two options: